Amazing 6-day itinerary to Vienna and the surrounding areas

 Public transport

-From the airport we took a cab using the Uber app to the city center, costing us 30 euros.
-During our stay we used light trains, busses and the metro as our main means of transportation.
-Vienna’s lovely tourism office supports bloggers who visit the city, and were generous enough to give us 4 city cards (For both of us, for 6 days).
+From the airport, we took a cab using the Uber app to the city center, which cost us 30 euros.
+During our stay, we used light trains, buses, and the metro as our main means of transportation.
+Vienna’s lovely tourism office supports bloggers who visit the city and was generous enough to give us four city cards (for both of us, for six days).

-A city card allows for three days of public transportation, and also includes discounts for museums and different attractions.
-The card itself is very recommended, as it costs 10 euros a day and allows unlimited use of public transport, as well as all sorts of discounts.
-For example, when we visited the labyrinth in the Schonbrunn palace and the Freud museum, we were given a small discount with the card.
+A city card allows for three days of public transportation and includes discounts for museums and attractions.
+The card itself is very recommended, as it costs 10 euros a day and allows unlimited use of public transport and all sorts of discounts.
+For example, when we visited the labyrinth in the Schonbrunn Palace and the Freud Museum, we were given a small discount with the card.

 Car rental in Vienna